EllisLempriere/git_repo_cleaner/docs/ManualMaintenanceInstructions.md

     - Else update local repo from remote
         ```
         git pull origin main
-        # Currently assuming ALL repos this runs on will have their trunk branch named main.
-        # Will this be a requirement of those using the program or can this be flexible?
         ```
         - If the remote does not have a main branch, it is empty, carry on to phase 2
         - Else if the repo is up to date, carry on to phase 2